Skip to content

 31,789

-used talc
+Women used talc

 The Women’s Health Initiative (WHI) was established by the U.S. National Institutes of Health in 1991 to study the health of postmenopausal women.
 Among the many issues this cohort study investigated were the link between hormone therapy and breast cancer, and the effects of diet on cancer and heart disease.

-in the risk of ovarian cancer
+Showed no overall increase in the risk of ovarian cancer

 12

-year study
+Year study

 61,576

-women
+Total women

 32,219

-used talc
+Women used talc

 The Sister Study, conducted from 2003-2009 with the support of the National Institutes of Health, National Institute of Environmental Health Sciences was a landmark research effort to find the causes of breast cancer.

-in the risk of ovarian cancer
+Showed no overall increase in the risk of ovarian cancer

 6

-year study
+Years study

 41,654

-women
+Total women

 5,735

-used talc
+Women used talc

-Other Studies
+Other studies

 The most recent cohort study, published in the Journal of the American Medical Association, pooled a number of high-level epidemiological studies and found no statistically significant increased risk of ovarian cancer with talc use.9 The study reconfirms that a statistical association between ovarian cancer and powder users is not found in large, prospective cohort studies, although some, but not all, case-control studies do indicate a slight statistical association.
 Case-control studies are studies where groups of people with a history of a specific disease are asked questions about different possible risk factors.
 These risk factors can include use of certain products in their past.
 One potential reason that some have found slight statistical associations is the potential for an overestimation of the true association due to “recall bias.”
 Recall bias is when people with a disease are more likely to overestimate their exposure to these risk factors than people without that disease.
 In these studies, women who know they have ovarian cancer will try hard to remember anything that might be important to explain why they got this terrible disease, which can artificially make it appear that women with cancer used more talcum powder.8

-Studies of Talc and Mesothelioma
+Studies of talc and mesothelioma

 Mesothelioma is a rare form of cancer, of which there are several types.
 Asbestos exposure has been linked to certain types of mesothelioma.
 Asbestos is a naturally-occurring mineral that is found in the environment, and small quantities of its fibers are all around us – in the air we breathe, in drinking water, soil and some foods.
+There are no sound scientific studies indicating that inhalation of cosmetic talc causes mesothelioma.

 There have been several studies of thousands of people who were exposed to talc on a daily basis—through their work mining and milling talc powder.
 These studies demonstrate that exposure to high levels of talc does not increase a person’s risk of developing mesothelioma.